zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula_type_list - adding the formula types used for unit tests to the dummy list
         \-- language_form_list - create dummy type list for the unit tests without database connection
         \-- language_list - create dummy type list for the unit tests without database connection
-        \-- change_action_list - adding the system log statuus used for unit tests to the dummy list
+        \-- change_action_list - adding the system log statuum used for unit tests to the dummy list
-        \-- change_field_list - adding the system log statuus used for unit tests to the dummy list
+        \-- change_field_list - adding the system log statuum used for unit tests to the dummy list
-        \-- change_table_list - adding the system log statuus used for unit tests to the dummy list
+        \-- change_table_list - adding the system log statuum used for unit tests to the dummy list
         \-- protection_type_list - create dummy type list for the unit tests without database connection
         \-- share_type_list - create dummy type list for the unit tests without database connection
         \-- job_status_list - adding the job type used for unit tests to a dummy list
         \-- job_type_list - adding the job type used for unit tests to a dummy list
         \-- sys_log_function_list - adding the system log functions used for unit tests to the dummy list
-        \-- sys_log_level_list - adding the system log statuus used for unit tests to the dummy list
+        \-- sys_log_level_list - adding the system log statuum used for unit tests to the dummy list
-        \-- sys_log_status_list - adding the system log statuus used for unit tests to the dummy list
+        \-- sys_log_status_list - adding the system log statuum used for unit tests to the dummy list
         \-- user_profile_list - create a dummy type list for the unit tests without database connection
         \-- user_status_list - create a dummy type list for the unit tests without database connection
         \-- user_type_list - create a dummy type list for the unit tests without database connection